cloudedseal/blog/content/blog/master-dns-resolve-steps.md

 ##### 1. **`nameserver 127.0.0.53`**
 - **Purpose**: All DNS queries from applications are sent to this **local DNS stub resolver**.
-  - `127.0.0.53` is a special `loopback address` used exclusively by `systemd-resolved`.
+  - `127.0.0.53` is a special `loopback address` used exclusively by `systemd-resolved`. 专用的 IP
   - The resolver listens on this address to handle queries from applications.
 - **Why Not a Public DNS Server?**
   - Applications `don't communicate directly` with public DNS servers (e.g., `8.8.8.8`).
-Instead, they send queries to `127.0.0.53`, and `systemd-resolved` forwards them to upstream DNS servers configured elsewhere.
+Instead, they send queries to `127.0.0.53`, and `systemd-resolved` forwards them to upstream DNS servers configured elsewhere. 由 `systemd-resolved` 所谓发起递归查询。
 - **连接测试**
   ```bash
     nc -zv 127.0.0.53 53